Diego Vega Solorza: rewriting the language of dance

 re/presentare is rewriting the role of architecture in Mexico

-by Ambika Subra, culture editor.
+by Ambika Subra.

 In Mexico, power is etched into the streets—highways slice through working-class neighborhoods, glass towers rise from Indigenous communities.
 Architecture in Mexico can serve as both a weapon and a witness to inequality.
 But re/presentare, a new spatial research agency in Mexico City, based at UNAM, is attempting to flip the script.
 Founded by architects Sergio Beltrán-García and Elis Mendoza, and working as part of Investigative Commons - a network of agencies around the world using open-source methods to investigate human rights abuses - re/presentare is moving beyond analyzing space.
 Its architects are trying to reimagine space as a tool for justice, hope, and collective action.
 This year, with the launch of their first major socio-environmental investigation in Mexico City, their work is set to establish a new benchmark for spatial research and intervention.